Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation: Introduction

 Attribution in MLLMs is particularly challenging because they generate tokens autoregressively, making classification-based attribution methods difficult to adapt.
 Attention visualization approaches~\citep{ben2024lvlm} often fail to capture complex cross-modal interactions, while gradient-based extensions~\citep{zhang2025redundancy,xing2025large} aggregate token logits but remain confounded by textual priors.
 More recently, TAM~\citep{li2025token} employed activation maps to explain individual tokens and showed promising localization on Qwen2-VL~\citep{wang2024qwen2}, yet it cannot generalize to all MLLMs or capture multi-token contributions.
 In summary, attribution methods based on activation maps or gradients face inherent limitations: (1) activation-based approaches lack a direct causal link between inputs and outputs, reflecting only intermediate layer preferences often misaligned with human intuition; and (2) gradient-based approaches are sensitive to cumulative effects in long sequences and easily disturbed by noise and modality imbalance.
+The subset-selection–based VPS algorithm~\cite{chen2025interpreting} has achieved notable advances in interpreting visual grounding, outperforming gradient- and activation-based methods.
+However, its objective function cannot be directly transferred to MLLMs.